aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-open-xml-paper-specification-xps-format/_index.md

 ﻿---
-title: Save in the Open XML Paper Specification (.XPS) Format – Aspose.Words for Java
+title: Save in the Open XML Paper Specification (.XPS) Format
+second_title: Aspose.Words for Java
 articleTitle: Save in the Open XML Paper Specification (.XPS) Format
 linktitle: Save in the Open XML Paper Specification (.XPS) Format
 description: "Export to XPS format using various saving features in Java."